yakoobbaba478/ML_Project/README.md

 about
 =====
-Build a recommondation system based on deep learning techinques.A system which accepts images of apperels, classify the apparel type and do a feature vector search to recommond similar type apparels.
+Build a recommendation system based on deep learning techniques.A system which accepts images of apparels, classify the apparel type and do a feature vector search to recommend similar type apparels.
-Dataset is created by scraping several websites(non-commercial use) and applied some augmentations to the dataset to increase the size of the data.
+Data-set is created by scraping several websites(non-commercial use) and applied some augmentations to the data-set to increase the size of the data.
 Had a VVG16 classifier to classify apparel type(ex. shirt,trouser,etc.).
-Recommond related apparels from same class by feature vector search over available apparel list.
+Recommend related apparels from same class by feature vector search computed using VGG16 network over available apparel list.